 Because of the human and financial cost of a military intervention, domestic political support can erode if success doesn’t come quickly and smoothly.
-Television and the internet have greatly increased citizens’ access to information about the nature and progress of wars.
+Television, the internet, and social media have greatly increased citizens’ access to information about the nature and progress of wars.
 A lengthy humanitarian intervention is harder to justify domestically than one based on national interest.
 It helps to spread the personnel and financial burden across a coalition of countries.

 In Syria, the US government has supplied weapons to groups attempting to overthrow the regime of Syrian President Assad, and it has launched air attacks against the group that calls itself ISIS or ISIL.
 But the Obama administration has not been willing to send American ground troops.
 Several days after the terrorist attacks in Paris on November 13, 2015, President Obama was asked in a press conference whether it was time for a more aggressive approach.
 In his response, Obama emphasized that an effective commitment of ground troops would have to be a large and lengthy one.9